-As we grow in our understanding of the value the public ascribes to tourism investments, we want the people making and administering these investments to see, experience and appreciate the positive effect they are making.
+Monitor regional implementation of tools designed to address needs identified in public perception survey of Oregon's tourism industry Because we will be monitoring perceptions of the value that people ascribe to tourism investments, we want the people making and administering these investments to see, experience and appreciate the positive effect they are making.
 And therefore, we imagine they will want to protect or even increase those investments.
 We hope to see: